The Science Of Sleep: How Does Melatonin Really Work?

 Similar to sunshine in the morning, exercising in the morning or early afternoon can also help you to sleep better at night.
 For some, exercising right before bed or late at night can hinder melatonin production and make it more difficult to fall asleep, but it doesn’t appear to be the case for everybody.
 A gentle evening workout, like walking or yoga, shouldn’t have an impact on melatonin secretion, whereas a high-intensity exercise could cause more of an issue.

 One cozy way to increase your natural melatonin production is by using a weighted blanket.
 The extra weight puts deep touch pressure on your body, leading to an uptake in serotonin production, which is a precursor to melatonin.
-Not only that, but weighted blankets can relieve stress and anxiety by reducing that cortisol we don’t want at night.
+Sure enough, a recent study has shown that weighted blankets increase melatonin levels at bedtime.
+Additionally weighted blankets can relieve stress and anxiety by reducing that cortisol we don’t want at night.
 Win-win.

 What About Melatonin Supplements?